MichMATYCwebsite/MichMATYC/content/conferences/michmatyc-2018.md

 **Conference Website**: [2018 MichMATYC Conference](https://sites.google.com/view/michmatyc2018/home)

-* Onsite registration is available at 8:00 a.m. on Saturday, October 13 at the conference.
+* Onsite registration is available at 8:00 am on Saturday, October 13 at the conference.
 * Payment options for onsite registration are limited to cash and checks.
 Thanks!

 Need clarification from someone on the planning committee from Kalamazoo Valley Community College?
 Email us!